csc-training/openacc/docs/06-Multiple-GPUs.md

 - Typical HPC cluster node has several GPUs in each node
     - Selecting the GPUs with correct affinity
 - Data transfers using MPI
+    - GPU-aware MPI avoids extra memory copies